quixio/quix-samples/python/transformations/Interpolation/README.md

 - **input**: This is the input topic for raw data.
 - **output**: This is the output topic for the windowed data.
 - **Parameters**: The stream's parameter to perform the window function upon.
+Add them as: "ParameterA", "ParameterB".

 ## Docs